citog/fun/README.md

--The PSSlack module from the powershell gallery if using the slack notifier -The AWS powershell tools
+-The PSSlack module from the powershell gallery if using the slack notifier

+-The AWS powershell tools

 -Powershell v3 or later

-When first populating the config file, you may want to find the queue URLs - the optional discoverUrls script will output the URLs that are returned by the API key specified in the config file
+When first populating the config file, you may want to find the queue URLs.
+The optional discoverUrls script will output the URLs that are returned by the API key specified in the config file